 The border is even defined very clearly and sharply: the dike.
 Behind the dike is the inner world of order, culture and structure.
 It is protected by the ring.
 Outside the dike exists chaos, rule the wild forces of nature.
 The sea and it is destructive capacity.
 The inner world is their conscious (Ich) and the outer world their unconscious (Es).
 A Frisian legend has it that heathen king Radbod rides with his horse over the salt marshes when it storms and thunders.
 Go to the crest of the dike, look over the tidal marshlands and wait for this spectacle of fear and destruction.
 With building dikes, the coastal dwellers tried to control the chaos by incorporating it into the mainland.
 In fact, they tried to culture nature.
 Each time pushing the boundary toward the sea with a new encircling dike.
 Bringing Ich towards Es, as much as possible.
 Very appropriate Sigmund Freud added in this respect:

 Es ist Kulturarbeit wie die Trockenlegung der ZuyderseeSigmund Freud (1933)

 Not without coincidence the English word ‘landscape’ derives from the Dutch word Iandschap.
 Expressing land being cultivated, ordered by human’s hand.
 It has a positive connotation.
 It is where nature and culture are in harmony.
 Where you are safe.
+The French philosopher Lemaire (1970) explained that everything within humans wants not to be denied or ignored by nature.
+Instead, that it shelters and houses us by offering a universum on a scale fitting for humans (Freriks & Storms 2022).
 The Frisians even had their own saint, namely Saint Walfrid, who turned the swamp forests around Bedum in modern province Groningen into arable land.
 See our post Walfrid, You’ll Never Walk Alone.